Alexandra, describe the nature of the challenge your client was facing.

 I recruited a team of 35 interpreters, who were each assigned to several sessions every day, and appointed an experienced team leader for each session.
 Careful allocation of interpreters, taking into account the distance between meeting halls as well as language combinations, meant that the total number of interpreters was kept to a minimum.
 My personal touch came from the fact that I know my interpreters very well and could match them with the workshops’ themes: a Mexican interpreter in the workshop on Mexican realities; an interpreter food-blogger in the workshop with a priest-chef, etc. Flexibility was the order of the day to accommodate last-minute changes to language regimes or session times.
 To ensure that everything went smoothly I briefed all the interpreters thoroughly, from how to prepare for the meeting themes to security, accommodation and travel arrangements.

-With 200 speakers expected, it was a challenge for the organizers to provide the interpreters with the speakers’ notes for each of the sessions.
+With 200 speakers expected, it was a challenge for the organisers to provide the interpreters with the speakers’ notes for each of the sessions.
 The interpreters’ specific preparation was therefore key, even though they all had extensive experience of Catholic events.
 Well ahead of the event I advised them to study Amoris Laetitia (Joy of Love), Pope Francis’s document about love, marriage and family life, which would form the basis of the discussions.
 One interpreter prepared a valuable comparative table of Amoris Laetitia in four languages and shared it with the team, enabling all the interpreters to quickly find quotes during speeches.

 I mentioned the need for an innovative technical solution.
 A significant factor in the success of the event was also liaising with the sound technicians, who were responsible for the equipment.
 The Broadcasting Authority of Ireland had granted the use of 14 radio frequencies for the duration of the conference, on each of which interpretation was transmitted in a particular language from a particular meeting hall.
 Pilgrims listened to the interpretation using small radios.